archway-network/archway-docs/docs/participate/contribute.md

 ℹ ｢wds｣: 404s will fallback to /index.html
 ```

 5. You can now view the docs site in your web browser using the URL `http://localhost:8080/`.
 Hot-reload is enabled.
-That means you won't need to stop and restart the server everytime you make changes to the docs or code.
+That means you won't need to stop and restart the server every time you make changes to the docs or code.

 ### Preview PRs on a deployed preview